30g is How Many Ounces? A full breakdown to Metric and Imperial Conversions

 Introduction: Grams and Ounces – A Tale of Two Systems

 The world uses two primary systems of measurement: the metric system and the imperial system.
-The metric system, based on units of ten, is prevalent globally, while the imperial system is primarily used in the United States and a few other countries.
+That said, the metric system, based on units of ten, is prevalent globally, while the imperial system is primarily used in the United States and a few other countries.
 Grams (g) are the base unit of mass in the metric system, while ounces (oz) are a unit of mass in the imperial system.
 Converting between these systems requires understanding the conversion factor.

 The Conversion Factor: The Key to Understanding 30g to oz